Skip to Content

 Expert Tips

-- Cut the salmon fillets into smaller 2-inch pieces to ensure the fish cooks evenly and at the same rate.
+• Cut the salmon fillets.
+Slice the fillets into 2-inch pieces to ensure even cooking.

-- Pat the salmon fillets dry with a paper towel to remove excess moisture so the outside of the salmon stays crispy.
+• Pat the salmon.
+Pat the fillets dry with a paper towel to remove excess moisture, keeping the salmon crispy.

-- Gently place the fish into the pan away from you to avoid splashing hot oil on yourself.
+• Carefully place the salmon.
+Gently place the salmon into the pan, facing away from you to avoid splattering hot oil.

 If you enjoy seafood bites, try one of these delicious salmon recipes!